rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-207 2024Fa] Reading responses for Tuesday (2024-08-31)

+Dear Stack Specifiers,

+I hope you are well and that your weekend is going well.

+I'm still working on the reading on Maven.
+But I can tell you in advance that there will be no double-dagger problems in that reading.
+So feel free to do the other readings.
+I hope to have the Maven reading ready tonight.

+As always, questions are welcome via teams and email.

+Regards,

+-- SamR

+## [CSC-207-02 2024Fa] The second half of Thursday's class / the start of Tuesday's class (2024-08-31)

+Dear CSC-207-02 Students,

+I hope you are well and that you have some time to enjoy the weekend.

+Sorry for leaving class early on Friday.
+We spent some time in the ER and then they admitted my wife.

+Since you missed the second half of the class, the best thing is probably to watch the video recording of the second half of section 1 to get a sense of the kinds of things we'd talk about in designing things.
+(You can also check out the eboard.)

+We have some doctor's appointments on Tuesday.
+I expect to be back in time for class, but if I'm not, you should start the lab without me.
+The instructions should be fairly clear and Garikai can help with the confusing parts.

+Regards,

+-- SamR

 ## [CSC-207 2024Fa] Reading 1 graded (partially); Token opportunities (2024-08-28)

 Dear CSC-207 Students,